DataBiosphere/data-portal/content/releases/documentation/2020-mar/overview.md

 ---
 date: "2020-03-31"
-description: "The March 2020 Data Release includes datasets from all human DCP projects that have been processed using the DCP's standardized pipelines (Optimus or Smart-seq2)."
+description: "The March 2020 Data Release includes datasets from all human HCA Data Portal projects that have been processed using the HCA Data Portal's standardized pipelines (Optimus or Smart-seq2)."
 draft: true
 path: "/releases/documentation/2020-mar/overview"
 title: "Overview"